Tridax procumbens: Common names

-Other Asian languages: kotobukigiku in Japanese and tīn túkkæ (ตีนตุ๊กแก; 'gecko feet') in Thai. in Urdu it is known as zagh mai hayat.
+It is called kotobukigiku in Japanese and tīn túkkæ (ตีนตุ๊กแก; 'gecko feet') in Thai.

 Description

 The plant bears daisy-like yellow-centered white or yellow flowers with three-toothed ray florets.
 The leaves are toothed and generally arrowhead-shaped.
 Calyx is represented by scales or reduced to pappus.

 Its fruit is a hard achene covered with stiff hairs and having a feathery, plumelike white pappus at one end.
 The plant is invasive in part because it produces so many of these achenes, up to 1500 per plant, and each achene can catch the wind in its pappus and be carried some distance.
 This plant can be found in fields, meadows, croplands, disturbed areas, lawns, and roadsides in areas with tropical or semi-tropical climates.
 It is listed in the United States as a Noxious Weed and regulated under the Federal Noxious Weed Act.

 Use in traditional medicine

 Traditionally, Tridax procumbens has been in use in India for wound healing and as an anticoagulant, antifungal, and insect repellent.
-Tridax procumbens is also used as treatment for boils, blisters, and cuts by local healers in parts of India.
+Animal studies have found that Tridax procumbens Linn. has anti-inflammatory and analgesic effects.
+It is also used as a treatment for boils, blisters, and cuts by local healers in parts of India.